 Risks

-- High risk of data mash if shared platform capabilities are weak.
+- High risk of fragmented local solutions if shared platform capabilities are weak.

 - Coordination cost grows fast when platform investment is insufficient.